rusuly/MySqlCdc/README.md

 ## Info
 The project is based on [mysql-binlog-connector-java](https://github.com/shyiko/mysql-binlog-connector-java) library, MariaDB and MySQL  documentation.

-Has a third-party dependency [Pipelines.Sockets.Unofficial](https://github.com/mgravell/Pipelines.Sockets.Unofficial) by Marc Gravell and optimized to use [System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) as described in his [series of posts](https://blog.marcgravell.com/2018/07/pipe-dreams-part-1.html).
+Data streaming is optimized & based on [System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) as described in [series of posts](https://blog.marcgravell.com/2018/07/pipe-dreams-part-1.html) by Marc Gravell.

 ## Q&A
 Are uncommited changes written to binlog?